mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 15 June 2025

-- The average temperature today is 17.76˚C,
+- The average temperature today is 16.22˚C,
-- With highs of 17.76˚C and lows of 17.76˚C,
+- With highs of 16.22˚C and lows of 16.22˚C,
-- It may feel like 17.45˚C with scattered clouds
+- It may feel like 16.09˚C with few clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 2.08m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 71%
+- The pressure is 1026hPa and humidity is 84%
 - The sun will rise at 03:48 and set at 20:29

 <!-- weather_marker ends -->